duong-r/ImageProcessor/README.txt

+MOSAIC IMPLEMENTATION DETAILS

+No modifications to the recieved code we’re made to implement the mosaic functionality, we only added new code on top of what was given to support the new functionality.
+Our mosaic model takes in a non negative, integer value from the user, along with the name of the image to be modified, and the name of the new image.
+This information is passed to the model, which then retrieves the target image from the already present hashmap of images, then uses it to create a new mosaic using a helper function in the already present image class.

+The helper mosaic method takes the number of seeds, and the new image’s name, to create a list of seeds that are positioned on different pixels of the image, then iterates through every pixel in “this” image to determine the closest seed to that pixel, using the added method in the seed class that finds the Euclidean distance of two positions.
+The row,col pair of the pixel are stored the a list of Posns of a Seed’s cluster, which allows us to associate the positions of nearby pixels to seeds.
+A Posn is an added class that is used to store row,col positions.

+One the double for loop that iterates through every pixel is completed, another double for loop goes through every seed, and then through every cluster, in order to change the pixels at the Posn’s stored in the seed’s cluster to the color of the pixel that the seed is located at.

+Once this is complete, the helper returns the image to the model which is then added to the hashmap.

+Our designEd our code to match the design of the people before us, as our model’s method passes the related information along to the image class, which handles the creation of the image.
+Once the image is created, we use the same style found in each functionality supporting method of the model to store our image.

+Adding new functionality to the controller and view was fairly trivial and simply required adding a new case for the mosaic operation in all methods which deal with features.

+***************************************************************************************************

 Design Overview:
 Images are loaded using ImageUtil methods and represented as ImageImpls, regardless of file type.
 This is done by extracting rgb data from the BufferedImage objects created from reading files using